ibm-cloud-docs/watson/getting-started-develop.md

 This model requires that the client and the service communicate via a server-side proxy application that resides in {{site.data.keyword.Bluemix}}.
 The approach relies on HTTP basic authentication credentials for the service for secure communications.

 In this model, the client and the service do not communicate directly.
-They instead relay all communications through the {{site.data.keyword.Bluemix_notm}} proxy application.
+They instead relay all communications through the {{site.data.keyword.cloud_notm}} proxy application.
 The proxy application is responsible for receiving requests from the client, passing them to the service, getting a response from the service, and passing the results to the client.
 The proxy must include the authentication credentials in each request to the service.

 For more information, see [Service credentials for {{site.data.keyword.watson}} services](/docs/services/watson/getting-started-credentials.html).

 ### Advantages of relaying requests

-Data is made available in {{site.data.keyword.Bluemix_notm}}, where it can be stored and used with multiple services.
+Data is made available in {{site.data.keyword.cloud_notm}}, where it can be stored and used with multiple services.
 With direct interaction, data is available only at the client.

 The authentication model  is simpler than for direct interaction.
-Because the model requires authentication only from {{site.data.keyword.Bluemix_notm}}, it can safely use HTTP basic authentication credentials for a service.
+Because the model requires authentication only from {{site.data.keyword.cloud_notm}}, it can safely use HTTP basic authentication credentials for a service.

 ### Disadvantages of relaying requests